craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Threat Level: PURPLE
 	Entry Class: TRINKET SET
 	Source: Ty'kyta (TL-G contained, confimed deceased)
-	Last Known Keeper: See Entry Desciption.
+	Last Known Keeper: Quartermaster, Vault 0

 	Entry Description: GME-012 is to be stored within Vault 0's Warm Storage sector in a 10'x8'x1' darksteel closet that has been fitted with six equidistant pairs of display rods.
 Each GME-012 instance is to be placed in one of these six 'holding spaces' within the closet.
+No instance of GME-012 has been used at the time of article completion, as the entire set was delivered to a member of the Guild by their direct Source during Containment Conference 001.

-		GME-012 is a set of 6 unique daggers, where each of the GME-012 instances (GME-012-1 through ) have their own apperance and proporties.
+		GME-012 is a set of 6 unique daggers, where each of the instances have their own apperance and properties.
+Descriptions of the instances, named GME-012-1 through -6, are as follows;

+		- GME-012-1 is a 9" traditional wide-blade dagger made of an unknown metallic material

+		- GME-012-2

+		- GME-012-3

+		- GME-012-4

+		- GME-012-5

+		- GME-012-6
 ```

 ###### Primalloy Scalemail